caojilin/Unity3D/README.md

 # Unity3D
-Followed the offical tutorial to have a taste of what Unity3d look like
+Followed the offical tutorial to have a taste of what Unity3d looks like